First on CNN: US bombs ISIS camps in Libya, dozens killed

 In addition to the B-2 bombers, unmanned aircraft also took part in the strikes, the defense official said.

-The strike did not happen initially because the rudimentary camps had moved and surveillance had to be conducted again.
+Initially, the rudimentary camps had moved and surveillance had to be conducted again before the strike.

-The B-2s heavy bombers flying from the US were planning to bomb four camps, according to initial reports.
+The B-2s heavy bombers flying from the US were planning to bomb four camps, according to early reports.
 Some of the sites may have been empty, with fighters having moved again.
-US Navy warships equipped with Tomahawk cruise missiles were also on standby but initial reports indicate they were not needed.
+US Navy warships equipped with Tomahawk cruise missiles were also on standby, but initial reports indicate they were not needed.

 The President's approval of the strike underscores in the closing hours of his administration the difficulty of targeting ISIS fighters in dozens of countries around the world.
 Obama has increasingly relied on armed drones, bombers and special forces on the ground to go after these types of targets in Syria and Iraq.

-"We are committed to maintaining pressure on ISIL and preventing them from establishing safe haven," Cook said, using another acronym for ISIS.
+"We are committed to maintaining pressure on ISIL and preventing them from establishing safe haven," Cook said in a statement released earlier, using another acronym for ISIS, also known as the Islamic State.
 "These strikes will degrade ISIL's ability to stage attacks against Libyan forces and civilians working to stabilize Sirte, and demonstrate our resolve in countering the threat posed by ISIL to Libya, the United States and our allies."

+Helping Libya's recovering oil sector was also a likely factor in the US decision to target the training camps, according to Geoff Porter, president of North Africa Risk Consulting.

+"Since the defeat of the Islamic State in Sirte, Libyan oil production has increased from roughly 500,000 to 750,000 barrels per day.
+This is largely due to the inability of the Islamic State to threaten upstream, midstream and downstream oil infrastructure in the Sirte Basin," Porter told CNN.
+"Targeting Islamic State training camps in the Sirte Basin consolidates the oil production gains made in the last two months and reduces the risk that they will be targeted by the Islamic State again in the future."